Vester Søgade 10

 Right of access

-You are entitled to become informed with which data we process about you as well as access to said information.
+You are entitled to become informed which data the Danish Environmental Protection Agency process about you as well as access to said data.

 Right to rectification